hitblast/Alter/README.md

 This project is still under active development.
 Before the release of v1, some important tasks need to be filled up such as:

 - [ ] Improved integrity checks for each app.
-- [ ] Taking ["Common Pitfalls"](#common-pitfalls) into account, try and resolve the ongoing conflicts with some apps.
+- [ ] Taking ["Common Pitfalls"](#common-pitfalls) into account - try and resolve the ongoing conflicts with some apps.
 - [ ] Integration of standard image formats such as JPG and PNG.

 ## Common Pitfalls

-Based on common analysis of the project, a few common pitfalls could be found for this type of project on Macs:
+Based on common analysis of the project, a few issues have been found for this type of project on Macs:

 - Self-validating binaries like [Discord]() do not cooperate with the attribute modifications happening inside, and could very as well broken once they're